duffleit/ngTraining-time-tracking/README.md

 1. Create a simple input that allows the user to enter a first time-record with description and hours.
 Use the template-driven approach with with `[(ngModel)]`.

+1. Add bootstrap to your project with `npm i -s bootstrap` and add it to the style-assets in your `angular.json`.
+Add the `form-control` class to your inputs to make them look (more) beautiful.

 2. Create a component which renders the time-records.

 3. Create a service which stores and manages the time-records.